dphfox/wolf/docs/01-philosophy/03-resources.md

 any program we want, and it's guaranteed that all allocated memory will be freed exactly once, after it is no longer accessible.

-This technique can then be used to implement higher level resource management primitives like arena allocators while still preserving safety guarantees.
+This technique can then be used in conjunction with language features like requests, to implement higher level resource management primitives like arena allocators while preserving both ergonomics and safety guarantees.